 npm run build

-Our Example Project for our Docker Image
+Our Baseline Docker Image

 In order to show off our tips, here’s a functional Dockerfile to get started with.